HL7/davinci-dtr/input/pagecontent/specification.md

 In addition to launch contexts, the SMART app will need to request scopes for the type of information it needs to access and manipulate.
 Payer-provided Questionnaires **MAY** require access to a wide range of resources.

-At a minimum, the app and the HIT server **SHALL** support access to the following resources via the 21st Century Cures Act compliant APIs:
+At a minimum, the DTR app and the HIT server **SHALL** support search access to the following resources via their FHIR RESTful API using the profiles defined by or referenced by this guide:
 * Patient
 * Coverage
 * QuestionnaireResponse